 Myth #4: Skin and Eye Irritations

-As we mentioned above, the modern water care management systems found in most modern hot tubs will cut down on the amount of chemicals used to maintain the water.
+As we mentioned above, the modern water care management systems found in most modern hot tubs will cut down on the number of chemicals used to maintain the water.
 Combined with properly maintained water, users shouldn’t experience any skin irritations or red eyes.
-If that does happen, the water likely needs to be treated, filter needs to be cleaned or a repair is required.
+If that does happen, the water likely needs to be treated, the filter needs to be cleaned or a repair is required.

 Myth #5: More Jets the Better

 Quality over quantity, especially when it comes to the jets in your hot tub.
 Too many jets that are too harsh or too soft can result in a sub-par experience.
 While having fewer jets that provide a more customized and enjoyable experience tends to be the better choice.
 Not to mention that the jets found in each Jacuzzi® Hot Tub and Dream Maker Spa are strategically placed to target some of the most stress-prone areas, it’s a win-win!

 Myth #6: Spas Can Be Installed on the Grass